noyo-technologies/backend-coding-challenge/README.md

 ![diagram of a single address segment starting at 2021-01-01 and extending indefinitely](/docs/address_one_segment.png)

-Making another API call that updates the person's address to `Houston, TX 77897` starting on `2021-06-15`.
+Making another API call that updates the person's address to `San Francisco, CA 94911` starting on `2021-06-15`.
 Should add this new segment to the person's existing segment list.

 ```bash
 curl -X PUT